The Asset Management Review: Switzerland

 iii The SICAF

 The SICAF is a Swiss company limited by shares whose corporate purpose is limited to the management of its own assets.
 The SICAF is not allowed to pursue any entrepreneurial activity.
-The SICAF is a closed-ended investment scheme, meaning that the investors do not benefit from a redemption (i.e., exit) right.
+It is a closed-ended investment scheme, meaning that the investors do not benefit from a redemption (i.e., exit) right.
 The regulatory framework set forth in the CISA as regards the SICAF is rather limited.
-The SICAF is substantially governed by the provisions of the Swiss Code of Obligations that are applicable to regular companies limited by shares (including the disclosure requirements as regards holders of bearer shares and ultimate beneficial owners (see Section III.ii).
-In this context, a SICAF is not subject to the CISA if its shares are listed on a stock exchange or if its shareholders are exclusively qualified investors (see Section II.vi) and its shares are registered shares.
+The SICAF is substantially governed by the provisions of the Swiss Code of Obligations applicable to regular companies limited by shares (including the disclosure requirements as regards shareholders and ultimate beneficial owners) (see Section III.ii).
+In this context, a SICAF is not subject to the CISA if its shares are listed on a stock exchange or if its shareholders are exclusively qualified investors (see Section II.v) and its shares are registered shares.
 To our knowledge, all Swiss SICAFs have so far relied on this regulatory safe harbour.
-As a result, there is currently no Swiss SICAF that is regulated by FINMA.
+As a result, there are currently no Swiss SICAF regulated by FINMA.

 iv The Swiss LP

-The Swiss LP is a CIS that is aimed at private equity, alternative investments and real estate projects, and that has been designed to mirror the legal form of certain offshore limited partnership structures.
+The Swiss LP is a CIS that is aimed at private equity, alternative investments and real estate projects.
+Further, it has been designed to mirror the legal form of certain offshore limited partnership structures.
 The Swiss LP is subject to the supervision of FINMA.
-Swiss LPs are closed-ended investment schemes, meaning that the investors do not benefit from a redemption (i.e., exit) right.
-Swiss LPs are managed by one or more general partners (GPs) with unlimited liability for the commitments of a Swiss LP.
-The GP may delegate certain tasks to third parties to the extent such delegation is in the best interest of the Swiss LP.
+It is a closed-ended investment scheme, meaning that the investors do not benefit from a redemption (i.e., exit) right.
+The Swiss LP is managed by one or more general partners (GPs) with unlimited liability for the commitments of a Swiss LP.
+The GP may delegate certain tasks to third parties to the extent that such delegation is in the best interest of the Swiss LP.
 The asset management function may, however, only be delegated to a regulated asset manager of a Swiss CIS.
 The investors in a Swiss LP are the limited partners.
 They may not be involved in the management of the Swiss LP, which is the exclusive competence of the GP.
-That said, the limited partners benefit from information rights and certain governance rights, such as the delivery of periodic financial information, as well as information on the financial accounts.
-The Swiss LP is only open to qualified investors (see Section II.vi).
-The partnership agreement of the Swiss LP sets out the key rules that apply among the GP and the limited partners.
-Swiss law allows a significant freedom to the parties in the regulation of their relationship in the partnership agreement, subject to a limited set of contractual provisions that are required as a matter of law.
+However, the limited partners benefit from information rights and certain governance rights, such as the delivery of periodic financial information, as well as information on the financial accounts.
+The Swiss LP is only open to qualified investors (see Section II.v).
+The partnership agreement of the Swiss LP sets out the key rules applicable among the GP and the limited partners.
+Swiss law allows the parties significant freedom to regulate their relationship in the partnership agreement, which is only subject to a limited set of contractual provisions that are required as a matter of law.

 Main sources of investment

 The Swiss asset management industry is heavily reliant upon the assets deposited with Swiss banking institutions.
-According to figures published by the Swiss Bankers Association in its 2019 Banking Barometer Report, the aggregate amount of assets under management held by Swiss banks amounted to over 6.9 billion Swiss francs at the end of 2018.
-This total is divided equally between assets held by Swiss-based and non-Swiss based clients.
-According to SFAMA, the Swiss CIS market was valued at 1.194 billion Swiss francs in May 2020.
+According to figures published by the Swiss Bankers Association in its 2020 Banking Barometer Report, the aggregate amount of assets under management held by Swiss banks amounted to over 7.9 billion at the end of 2019, growing from 6.9 billion Swiss francs at the end of 2018.
+This total is divided equally between assets held by Swiss-based and non-Swiss-based clients.
+According to the Asset Management Association Switzerland, the Swiss CIS market was valued at 1.368 billion Swiss francs in February 2021.

 i Implementation of the automatic exchange of information in Switzerland